-What a most remarkable mental picture this produces for us.
-Yeshua standing and knocking at the door, waiting for the inhabiter to respond and answer the call.
+What a most remarkable imagery this produces for us.
+Yeshua standing and knocking at the door, waiting for the inhabiter to respond and answer His call.
 All that He requires is for the individual to hear His voice and open the door of his heart.
-If he does this, all that follows will be a life of growth and learning, a life of fellowship and intimate communion.
+If he does this, all that follows can be a life full of growth and learning, a life of fellowship and intimate communion.
 He will then train us to be over-comers.
 He will teach us all the necessary abilities so as to qualify us to sit with Him on His throne.
-What is required of us to initiate this transformation is simply for us to hear His voice and then open our hearts.
+What is required of us to initiate this transformation is simply for us to hear His voice and then to open our hearts.

-So who exactly were the multitudes over which Yeshua (and the over-comers) were ruling?
-They were both the believers and the unbelievers.
+But who exactly were the multitudes over which Yeshua (and the over-comers) were to rule?
+Evidently they were both the believers and the unbelievers.
 They were members of the seven Churches as well as members of the Church of Satan (REVELATION 2:9; 3:9).
 They were both believers and deceivers.
-They were the erring Christians who were being called on to repent, and they were the false prophetess who was deceiving her children.
+They were the erring Jewish Christians who were being called on to repent, and they were the false prophetess along with the followers which she had been deceiving.
 In essence, the multitudes were every and all.

-Thus, resurrection life is for those who have learned in this present world to be righteous.
-It is for those who have over-come the temptations and trials of this life so as to develop the fruit of the spirit for the next life.
-In the resurrection they are then given crowns because they have proved themselves qualified to rule the multitudes.
+Resurrection life then is for those who have learned in this present world to be righteous.
+It is for those who have over-come the temptations and trials of this life so as to develop the fruit of the spirit for the next life (see the Study, The Fruit of the Spirit).
+In the resurrection some of them are then given crowns because having first proved themselves able to control their own passions and desires, they have therefore proved themselves qualified to rule the multitudes.

 - 2 PETER 1:4 Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.

-- 1 PETER 5:10 But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.
-To him be glory and dominion for ever and ever.
-Amen.
+- 1 PETER 5:10 But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect [katartizo, to render fit or complete], stablish, strengthen, settle you.

-After they had suffered a while, Peter wrote, then they will be made perfect, and be established, strengthened and settled.
+After they had suffered a while, Peter wrote, then they were to be made perfect, and be established, strengthened and settled.
 As such we are not told that the believer can live an unholy life now, participating in all of the sins of the world, and then at his resurrection that he will be touched with a magic wand and be made righteous.
-No, according to the context here, he is to learn to be righteous by self discipline.
+No, according to the context here and elsewhere, he is to learn to be righteous by self discipline.
 This of course tells us that the challenges and struggles of this present life prepare us for that next life, after resurrection.